Naohiro2g/minecraft_id_getter/README.md

 ## Description

 This repository contains Python scripts to automatically generate lists of block and entity IDs for specific Minecraft versions.
 These lists are saved as Python files, where each ID is represented as a constant.
+This tool was primarily prepared for the minecraft_remote project, but it can also be widely used for mod development, data analysis, and other situations where Minecraft IDs are needed. [=> minecraft_remote project](https://github.com/Naohiro2g/minecraft_remote)

-## Scripts
+## Files and Features

+- **`get_block_id.py`:**
-- `get_block_id.py`: Extracts block IDs from a specified Minecraft version's JAR file and saves them to a Python file (e.g., `block_1_21_4.py`).
+  Extracts block IDs from a specified Minecraft version's JAR file and saves them to a Python file (e.g., `block_1_21_4.py`).
+This script supports Minecraft version 1.13 and later.
+- **`get_entity_id.py`:**
-- `get_entity_id.py`: Extracts entity IDs from a specified Minecraft version's JAR file and saves them to a Python file (e.g., `entity_1_21_4.py`).
+  Extracts entity IDs from a specified Minecraft version's JAR file and saves them to a Python file (e.g., `entity_1_21_4.py`).
+This script supports Minecraft version 1.13 and later.
+- **`utils.py`:**
+  Contains utility functions used by the other scripts, such as getting the Minecraft version, obtaining the JAR file path, and checking version compatibility.
+- **`block_1_12_2.py`**: Block ID list for Minecraft 1.12.2 (manually added file).
+- **`entity_1_12_2.py`**: Entity ID list for Minecraft 1.12.2 (manually added file).

+`block_1_12_2.py` and `entity_1_12_2.py` are manually created.
+Be careful not to delete them accidentally.

 ## Usage